You’re done with a long tough day at work. It was crazy, and you wish you’re happy to be home. You can relax and enjoy a peaceful evening.

 As you tried to pull harder to remove the key from the lock that imprisoned it, you broke the key.
 You have a piece of it left between your fingers.

 This is arguably the worst-case scenario, and the Phoenix locksmith seems to be the only solution.
+However, if you’re wondering how to remove a key stuck in a lock, it is still possible to take the situation in hand.

 By going to a store, buy strong glue, and put a few drops of the product on the tip remaining in your hand.
 Stick there on the part of the key stuck in the lock and wait for the glue to take effect.

 Once the two parts of the key are glued, gently retry to get it out, even if it means using techniques requiring a lubricant.
+If you’re wondering how to remove a key stuck in a lock, this method can be a practical solution to try.

 In the event that one end of the key comes out of the lock, consider using flat pliers or tweezers to attempt to extract it from the gear.
 A sufficiently thin hooked metal rod can also do the trick.